 There are several categories of individuals who are eligible to run for the four elected seats on the Health Service Board.
 First, any active or retired employee, who is enrolled in a health plan of the Health Service System, is eligible to run.
 Second, any qualified surviving spouse or qualified surviving domestic partner of any active or retired employee is eligible to run.
 To be a "qualified surviving spouse" or "qualified surviving domestic partner," an individual: (a) must be enrolled in a health plan of the Health Service System; and (b) must have been married or in a domestic partnership (established pursuant to Administrative Code Sections 62.1 - 62.9), for at least one year prior to the death of his or her spouse or domestic partner.
 The now-deceased active or retired employee must have been enrolled in a health plan of the Health Service System at some point during his or her active employment.
 Individuals who are not members of the Health Service System, including those who are in a non-covered (exempt) status, are not eligible candidates.

-According to the rules defined in the Charter, the three unelected Health Service Board System Commissioners are comprised of one member of the San Francisco Board of Supervisors, and two individuals appointed by the Mayor.
-One of these mayoral appointees must be an individual who regularly consults in the health care field, and the other must be a doctor of medicine.
+According to the rules defined in the Charter, the four appointed Health Service Board System Commissioners are comprised of one member of the San Francisco Board of Supervisors, two individuals appointed by the Mayor and one individual appointed by the Controller.
+One of the mayoral appointees must be an individual who regularly consults in the health care field, and the other must be a doctor of medicine.